 The decisions that charity trustees make about investing the charity's money are important.
-These allow the charity to generate returns for the future and possibly support the charity's purposes and strategy.
+These allow the charity to generate financial and non-financial returns for the future and support the charity's purposes and strategy.
 However, these decisions are not just made once and then forgotten about - the charity's approach to investing should be subject to regular review, taking into account changes of circumstances and the environment in which the charity operates.